dannyrooks/dannyrooks.github.io/fishing_report_page.md

 ### Users can also add comments with timestamps to locations created by other users.
 ### A user is only able to edit or delete comments they created.

-#### Stretch goal for this project is to add specific location coordinants which will pinpoint exact locations the user creates.